mort65/My-archlinux-configs-and-scripts/README.md

 Installation
 ------------
-To install dwm, cd to dwm-patched directory and run "sudo make clean install" or if in archlinux run "makepkg -sicf".
+To install dwm, cd to the dwm-patched directory and run "sudo make clean install" or if in archlinux run "makepkg -sicf".